haya51033/Capstone-Project/README.md

 •	Build UI for display the confirmed reservations info.
 •	Build UI for send message to the DSH support (contact us).

+Note: strings will be store in a strings.xml file and enables RTL layout switching on all layouts

 Task 3: Your Next Task

 •	Adding navigation drawer layout to easy navigation between app services
 •	Adding share button to share the DSH app experience with a friend.
+•	Adding Widget Implementation That show the lastest Reservation, and for this step I will use IntentService to fetch data for my app widget.
+•	Includes support for accessibility whith Important content descriptions and using some Important navigation with a D-pad ex: nextFocusForward